‘Teen Mom 2’ Star Leah Messer Wows In High-Slit Leather Skirt & Red Heels

 Leah Messer’s life might involve running around after three kids – including twins – but the Teen Mom 2 star can let her hair down like everyone else.
-The MTV star appeared today in a stunning new Instagram photo, and it’s driving the platform wild).
+The MTV star appeared today in a stunning new Instagram photo, and it’s driving the platform wild.

 Earlier today, Leah updated her Instagram.
 The photo showed the mother-of-three in selfie mode, looking absolutely beautiful in a stylish ensemble.
 Leah was seen snapping herself full-length as she showcased her outfit, with the star appearing to have absolutely nailed her look.